smasongarrison/D3mirt/README.md

 Figure 4: The item W7Q16 plotted with the three constructs and with the model rotated $90^{\circ}$ clockwise.

-An example of how the output can be described could be as follows.
+An example of how the output for analysis of the single item could be as follows.

 > The Figures 3 and 4 shows that item W7Q16 is located at
 > $\theta = 16.085^{\circ}$, $\phi = 57.476^{\circ}$, indicating that